alexvlad14/CoffeeMachines/README.md

 ![Screenshot_1](3.png)

 3. <b>Seamless Ordering Process:</b> With just a few taps, you can place an order for your chosen coffee machine.
-Customize your purchase with optional accessories, warranty plans, and more.
 Experience a smooth and secure checkout process.

 ![Screenshot_1](4.png)